Type 83 destroyer: Arsenal ship

 In June 2023, Navy Lookout reported on a concept for an 'arsenal ship' design that appears to have originated from a Royal Navy presentation during a Navy Leaders 2022 presentation on FADS and the Type 83.
 This vessel would be around 4,000 tonnes, have a crew of fewer than 50, and feature both a high-end air-warfare sensor suite and large VLS capacity.
 The design would also aim to focus on survivability, with the crew centred in an heavily armoured habitable core and the outer compartments filled with inert gas, leaving damage control tasks to automated systems.
 However, it would not feature any anti-submarine capability or hangar facilities, and only a light gunnery armament for force protection.

 A potential benefit of such an approach would be that the lower crewing requirements and reduced sustainment costs could allow for three to four times the number of hulls to be procured over the six Type 45s, allowing for a much greater distribution of air-defence assets around a carrier strike group.
 Another benefit would be having additional ships available for alternate deployments such as mainland defence.
 However, at the cost of complete specialisation towards air-defence, it would lack much of the command and other peacetime capabilities found in its predecessor.
 A proposal would see these arsenal ships augment the Type 83s and be termed Type 91.
-At the 2025 CNE conference in Farnborough, a Royal Navy Commodore stated the Type 91 is in the pre-concept phase.
+At the 2025 CNE conference in Farnborough, a Royal Navy Commodore stated the Type 91 was in the pre-concept phase.
+Type 91 survived review in the 2026 Defence Investment Plan (DIP) and, as of 2026, was still moving forward.

 Global Combat Ship (air-warfare variant)

-An air-warfare variant of the Type 26 was reported as being under consideration for the Type 83 programme in March 2021; however, at the time, there was no indication that a Type 26-derived design was capable of carrying the 90+ VLS cells that was viewed as competitive to the missile capacity of foreign equivalent designs (eg. DDG(X) / Type 55).
+An air-warfare variant of the Type 26 was reported as being under consideration for the Type 83 programme in March 2021; however, at the time, there was no indication that a Type 26-derived design was capable of carrying the 90+ VLS cells that was viewed as competitive to the missile capacity of foreign equivalent designs (e.g. DDG(X) / Type 55).
 In November 2023, BAE showcased a guided-missile variant of the s (Australian version of the Type 26 design) which removed the flexible mission space (mission bay) as well as a number of acoustic hygiene and anti-submarine warfare features to facilitate the addition of 64 vertical launch cells on top of the existing 32-cell complex for a total of 96 cells, with the option of removing the main gun to allow for a total of 128 cells.

-Using an existing hull design for the Type 83 could potentially reduce the development costs of the overall programme compared to developing a new design from scratch; commonality of equipment with the ASW variant would also help in this aim and could allow for a more streamlined construction schedule assuming the Type 83 was to be built at BAE's shipyard on the Clyde following on from the build of last two Type 26 vessels in the 2030s.
+Using an existing hull design for the Type 83 could have potentially reduced the development costs of the overall programme compared to developing a new design from scratch; commonality of equipment with the ASW variant would also have assisted in this aim and could have permitted a more streamlined construction schedule assuming the Type 83 would have been built at BAE's shipyard on the Clyde following on from the build of last two Type 26 vessels in the 2030s.